owqejfb/N.B.A.A.-Never-Broke-Again-Algorithm-/README.md

 -add the file that pulls seasonal data (makes a csv file of a whole season and then stacks them together.)

 -current success rate is 70% but that is by testing any random 2018-2019 game.
 I could possibly improve success rate by retraining model after every 2018-19 with a weight bias against the respectice teams. (team strength changes more season per season than overall trends in the NBA that may affect team win rates)

+-add a check to see if teams inputted are the same.
+MIA vs. MIA is invalid